 Excitingly, these biscuits essentially lived up to my exact expectations based on the pictures!
 (Even though we forgot to space the biscuits together so that they touched during baking.)
 The White Lily flour lent these biscuits a heavenly light, super fluffy and cakey texture with great, plain, cream-like flavor.
 A combo of butter and butter-flavored shortening lends it plenty of tenderness without being overwhelmingly buttery.
 These biscuits would be equally excellent for a dinner accompaniment (it almost reminds me of a cakey Parker House roll) or for a dessert application like strawberry shortbread if you increased the sugar a bit.
 It held up well to reheating, with a still-tender inside.

-Tasters loved the soft, fluffy, “scone-like” cakiness, but several wished for more flakiness and overall flavor (several commented that it needs more salt).
-My only personal quibble is that it uses a single tablespoon of mayo (my least favorite ingredient) for brushing over the top, but you could easily sub butter for this–I didn’t notice a difference.
+Tasters loved the soft, fluffy, “scone-like” cakiness, but several wished for more flakiness and overall flavor.
+A personal quibble is that it uses a tablespoon of mayo (my least favorite ingredient) for brushing over the top.
+However, you could easily sub butter for this–I didn’t notice a difference.
 I also couldn’t tell a huge difference between recipes that used a combo of butter and butter-flavored shortening (this and The Kitchenista Diaries) vs. regular shortening (i.e. Southern Souffle).
 In the future, I will likely just use regular shortening since I more often have that on hand.

 Samin Nosrat: a very indulgent and rich biscuit recipe that is shorter and not very flaky

-Most tasters thought this biscuit had a great buttery flavor–while some loved the moist interior, others thought it almost verged on too wet and a bit bland.
+Most tasters thought this biscuit had a great buttery flavor.
+However, while some loved the moist interior, others thought it almost verged on too wet and a bit bland.
 If only they were taller!
 The next time I make them, I’ll try baking them close together to see if I can get more rise out of them.

 Shirley Corriher: an unusually sweet and cakey biscuit recipe that uses White Lily flour

 “Bread masquerading as a biscuit” was the pervading opinion of tasters.
-Virtually no one thought this was a proper biscuit (more like a dinner roll, cake, bread, scone, you name it) and rated it accordingly–but those who liked it appreciated the sweet flavor and moist, soft texture.
+Virtually no one thought this was a proper biscuit.
+They thought of it more like a dinner roll, cake, bread, scone, you name it, and rated it accordingly.
+However, those who liked it appreciated the sweet flavor and moist, soft texture.
 I can see myself making these in the future for a dinner party as a kind of biscuit/dinner roll hybrid.